RubyMine supports integration with RuboCop and enables you to fix its offenses right inside the IDE, for example, in the code editor.

-The RuboCop inspection is enabled in RubyMine by default and requires the RuboCop gem to be installed in the project’s SDK.
+The RuboCop inspection is enabled in RubyMine by default and requires the 'rubocop' gem to be installed in the project’s SDK.
 If this gem is not installed, RubyMine will suggest doing this.

-Disable RuboCop inspections
+Enable/Disable RuboCop and Standard inspections

 Fix RuboCop offenses in the editor

 When RuboCop inspections are enabled, RubyMine highlights its offenses in the code editor.
 To see the warning description and fix it, do the following: